aratare-jp/epsilon-clj/docs/usage/programmatic.md

 !!! info
     This function will validate all models before generating.
 If failed, generation will halt.

+!!! important
+    Due to a certain [bug](https://github.com/aratare-jp/epsilon-clj/issues/24), on Windows, any modification to the models will not trigger regeneration if `generate-all` is in watch mode.

 ## `validate-all`
 Similar to [`generate-all`](#generate-all) but only validates models.
 For example: